 First and foremost, personalised interactions boost customer satisfaction by enhancing their engagements with your brand – in a way that makes them feel understood and valued.

-When content and offers are relevant to individual preferences, they are more likely to capture customer attention and drive engagement, which drives better ROI on promos and campaigns.
+When content and offers are relevant to individual customer preferences, they are more likely to capture customer attention and drive engagement, which drives better ROI on promos and campaigns.

 Most importantly, personalisation at scale has been shown to create a deeper connection with your brand, making them more likely to remain loyal and keep shopping with you, while the quality and performance of your personalisation strategy simultaneously help set you apart from your competitors.

-Customer data analytics involves collecting, processing, and analysing data to gain insights into customer behaviour and preferences.
+Customer data analytics involves collecting, processing, and analysing data to gain insights into customer behaviour and customer preferences.
 Apart from the normal demographic data (age, location etc.), you might also collect the following:

 And you can usually collect this either as: